 HCG is actually just a hormone known as human chorionic gonadotropin.

 It is naturally secreted in high amounts during pregnancy.

-The problem that HCG gets a bad name because the name itself is often associated with the HCG diet.
+The problem is that HCG gets a bad name because the name itself is often associated with the HCG diet.

 I’m sure you are familiar with the HCG diet, but if you aren’t I would read this post which outlines in more detail why it is often harmful.

-The HCG diet is a combination of a sustained very low calorie diet which is coupled with HCG injections (or drops) throughout the weight loss phase.
+The HCG diet is a combination of a sustained very low-calorie diet which is coupled with HCG injections (or drops) throughout the weight loss phase.

 The problem with the HCG diet is the duration of the calorie restriction, NOT the HCG hormone itself.

 The prolonged calorie restriction in the HCG diet often causes metabolic damage and thyroid changes which almost always result in regaining any weight that was lost during the diet.